SpaceGiraffe-io/reqhub-docs/docs/recipes/usage-pricing.md

 ----

+## Usage pricing

+Usage pricing is a variable component to a subscription that is calculated according to the number of requests the user makes to the API.

+For example, you can charge $5 for 1000 requests.
+You can also determine whether each request would cost $0.005, or if you'd like to bill in units of 1000.

 ## Make sure Stripe is set up

 If you haven't already, [set up Stripe](guides/setting-up-stripe.md).
 You should see a button like this on your API pages: